-Effective March 1, 2018, you will be able to change health plans only during your annual 90-day Plan Selection Period.
+You are able to change health plans only during your annual 90-day Plan Selection Period.
 Once your annual Plan Selection Period has ended, you will be in a Fixed Enrollment Period.
 You will be unable to disenroll from health plans until your next Plan Selection Period, except in limited circumstances.
-To disenroll from our health plan, call the MassHealth Customer Service Center at 800.841.2900 (TTY: 711), Monday through Friday, from 8 a.m. to 5 p.m.
+To disenroll from our health plan, call the MassHealth Customer Service Center at 800-841-2900 (TTY: 711), Monday through Friday, from 8 a.m. to 5 p.m.
 For members of MassHealth Standard/CommonHealth, MassHealth Family Assistance and MassHealth CarePlus, voluntary Disenrollments are usually effective one business day after we get the request from MassHealth.